simul/simul.github.io/unrealengine/Sky.md

 Name						| 			Definition
 -------------------------- | -------------------------------------------------------------
-daytime  			| 	The float time this keyframe represents.
-If the sky layer's "Link Keyframe Time and Daytime" value is true, this equals the keyframe's time value.
+daytime  			| 	Float time keyframe represents.
+If sky layer's "Link Keyframe Time and Daytime" value is true, this equals keyframe's time value.
 Otherwise, it can be modified freely. haze					|  The amount of haze, mist or fog.
 HazeBaseKm 		|The base altitude, above which haze starts to decrease in density.
 HazeScaleKm | The vertical scale over which haze reduces with altitude.